 What is your favourite Halloween candy?

 They make Halloween candy?
-I like sweets and face a constant battle to stop Robbie saying American words such as candy due to all the US toddler programmes he watches.
+I like sweets and face a constant battle to stop Robbie saying American words such as candy due to all the American kids youtube channels he watches.
 Fortunately he can’t read this blog and probably wouldn’t be interested anyway, so I’ll allow the question to stand.